zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

 This mode is used in continuous integration (CI) and other automated environments used to give developers fast feedback on changes.
-The mode can be activated using the --integration option of sanitycheck and narrows down the scope of builds and tests if applicable to platforms defined under the integration keyword in the testcase definition file (testcase.yaml and sample.yaml).
+The mode can be activated using the --integration option of twister and narrows down the scope of builds and tests if applicable to platforms defined under the integration keyword in the testcase definition file (testcase.yaml and sample.yaml).